nats-io/nats.deno/README.md

 Be aware that when a client closes, you will need to wait for the `closed()` promise to resolve.
 When it resolves, the client is done and will not reconnect.

+### Async vs. Callbacks

+Previous versions of the JavaScript NATS clients specified callbacks for message processing.
+This required complex handling logic when a service required coordination of operations.
+Callbacks are an inversion of control anti-pattern.

+The async APIs trivialize complex coordination and makes your code easier to maintain.
+With that said, there are some implications:

+- Async subscriptions buffer inbound messages.
+- Subscription processing delays until the runtime executes the promise related microtasks at the end of an event loop.

+In a traditional callback-based library, I/O happens after all data yielded by a read in the current event loop completes processing.
+This means that callbacks are invoked as part of processing.
+With async, the processing is queued in a microtask queue.
+At the end of the event loop, the runtime processes the microtasks, which in turn resumes your functions.
+As expected, this increases latency, but also provides additional liveliness.

+To reduce async latency, the NATS client allows processing a subscription in the same event loop that dispatched the message.
+Simply specify a `callback` in the subscription options.
+The signature for a callback is `(err: (NatsError|null), msg: Msg) => void`.
+When specified, the subscription iterator will never yield a message, as the callback will intercept all messages.

+Note that `callback` likely shouldn't even be documented,  as likely it is a workaround to an underlying application problem where you should be considering a different strategy to horizontally scale your application, or reduce pressure on the clients, such as using queue workers, or more explicitly targeting messages.
+With that said, there are many situations where using callbacks can be more performant or appropriate.

 ## Connection Options